 Wild boar are very common in the Alps, especially at lower altitudes under 2000m.
 They are extremely hardy, adaptable and resistant and also very intelligent.
 Due to their success, they are considered a problem in some areas as they trample and eat crops and are hunted during the months of September to January.
 They are social animals and the females and young live together in large groups.
 Males are more solitary living away from the groups outside of mating season.
 They are omnivorous with a diet equivalent to humans and will dig for roots and worms and eat rodents lizards, berries and pretty much anything else they can find!

 Golden eagles use their agility and speed combined with extremely powerful feet and massive, sharp talons to snatch up a variety of prey which include hares, rabbits, marmots and other ground squirrels.
 They have territories as large as 200 km2 and build large nests in high places (mainly cliffs) to which they may return for several breeding years.
 Golden Eagles usually mate for life and breeding pairs are formed in a courtship display.
 This courtship includes the male picking up a piece of rock and dropping it only to enter into a steep dive and catch it in mid-air.
 The female takes a clump of earth or small sticks and drops and catches it in the same fashion.
-Golden Eagles can reach spectacular speeds of up to 240 - 320 km per hour when diving after prey and is classed as one of the fastest moving living animals on earth.
+Golden Eagles can reach spectacular speeds of up to 240 - 320 km per hour when diving after prey and are classed as one of the fastest moving living animals on earth.

-Another bird of prey that is commonly found in the area is the bearded vulture that lives and breads on cliff faces or in canyons or gorges.
+Another bird of prey that is commonly found in the area is the bearded vulture that lives and breeds on cliff faces or in canyons or gorges.
 Vultures rarely attack healthy animals, but may kill the wounded or sick.
 When the hide of a carcass is to thick for its beak to open, it waits for a larger scavenger to eat it first.
 They gorge themselves when prey is abundant, until their crop bulges, and sit to digest their food.
 They do not carry food to their young in their claws, but disgorge it from the crop.
 These birds are of great value as scavengers, especially in hot regions.
 They seem to prefer desolate, lightly-populated areas where predators who provide many bones, such as wolves and Golden Eagles, have healthy populations.